timosarkar/v3.timosarkar.ch/about/index.md

 # DeFi (decentralized finance)

+todo

+# IT Systems and Systems engineering

+todo

 # Futurism and Visioneering

-# Design and Marketing

-I am a big fan of minimalism and abstract brutalism
+todo